 It’s every Amazon seller’s dream to dominate a market and make millions.
-But as many as have achieved this dream, many still fail.
+So let's learn how to sell more on Amazon.

 The problem, according to 24-year-old Casey Gauss, is sellers making bad decisions.
 So, like any smart entrepreneur, he set out to find a solution.